Horsetooth Outlet Project (HOP) - Infrastructure Improvements#

 In addition to Fort Collins Utilities, the Soldier Canyon Dam outlet supplies water to neighboring communities who receive their water from:

 - East Larimer County Water District (ELCO)

 - North Weld County Water District (NWCWD)

 Fort Collins Utilities is fortunate to receive water from two sources: Horsetooth Reservoir and the Cache la Poudre River.
-However, during HOP, Utilities will rely on Poudre River water supply, making it even more important to ensure our water resources are used efficiently.
+However, during HOP, Utilities relied on Poudre River water supply, making it even more important to ensure our water resources were used efficiently.

-Work will begin in October and is expected to last 30-45 days, likely ending in early December (weather permitting).
+Work began in October and lasted 21 days ending early November.
 This timing was chosen to decrease impacts to customers and landscaping and allow time for the work to be completed before winter weather sets in.

-Prior to the start of HOP, Northern Water will gradually lower reservoir levels by releasing water to municipal, industrial and agricultural users as normal, but stopping flows into the reservoir.
-As a result, you may already see extended beach areas.
-Lower water levels will help workers accomplish their tasks more safely.
+Prior to the start of HOP, Northern Water gradually lowered reservoir levels by releasing water to municipal, industrial and agricultural users as normal and stopped flows into the reservoir.

 So, What Is An Outlet?